dherault/serverless-offline/README.md

 ### Installation

 For serverless@1.0.x only!
-For serverless 0.5 documentation please [go to current main branch] (https://github.com/dherault/serverless-offline)
+For serverless 0.5 documentation please [go to this branch] (https://github.com/dherault/serverless-offline/tree/serverless_0.5)

 There are two components in your installation.
  - a) You need to add serverless offline to your developement project